jmvlangen/DnDtracker/D&D tracker/README.txt

 	This is my personal collection. to the screen when evaluated.

-Note that currently some bugs for saving and loading might occur when this value is set.
-It is therefore advised not to use this option unless absolutely necessary.

 ---c) Type------------------------------------------------------------------------------
 When constructing your own type of values it can be usefull to specify their type.
 This can be done by creating and setting the value of the hidden variable named